mauberti-bc/sims-docs/docs/getting-started/add-sampling-information.md

 - Line, like a transect
 - Polygon, like a grid cell

 There might be ambiguity in the geometry type of your Sampling Location.
 For instance, if you walked a zigzag transect through a grid cell, your Sampling Location could be the transect or the grid cell, depending on how much of the grid cell you covered.
-We suggest using the geometry type that makes the most sense given your objectives and sampling strategy.
+You should use the geometry type that makes the most sense given your objectives and sampling strategy.

 {: .note}